changeworld/azure-docs.pl-pl/articles/iot-central/preview/howto-use-app-templates.md

 ---
-title: Eksportowanie aplikacji IoT Central platformy Azure | Microsoft Docs
+title: Export an Azure IoT Central application | Microsoft Docs
-description: Jako Menedżer rozwiązań Chcę wyeksportować szablon aplikacji, aby móc go użyć ponownie.
+description: As a solution manager, I want to export an application template to be able to reuse it.
 author: dominicbetts
 ms.author: dobett
 ms.date: 10/17/2019